AlgerP572/PurpleHatModule/README.md

 ![image](https://github.com/AlgerP572/PurpleHatModule/assets/13104848/e785ec78-c405-4abf-95d8-40059400ea7e)

-## Support for testing with acceleration / deceleration values
+## Support For Testing With Acceleration / Deceleration Values
 The purple hat sensor, as provided from IOTT, requires setting the acceleration and decleration CVs for the decoder to a value of 0.
 Unfortuately, many G-scale can suffer from cracked drive gears if drive forces exceed certain levels.
 At higher speeds, I felt uneasy with the engines being directly driven to high